František

 because we do not understand

-how God plays with his stone fingers
+how God plays with his stone

 among the poplar leaves¬